pixano/pixano/docs/code/index.md

 - The ***core*** module contains the Pixano *Datasets* and custom data types.
 - The ***data*** module contains the Pixano *DataLoaders* for importing and exporting datasets.
 - The ***models*** module contains the Pixano *InferenceModel* for inference generation and embedding precomputing.
-- The ***transforms*** module contains many useful functions for working with images, bounding boxes, and labels.
+- The ***transforms*** module contains many useful functions to work with images, bounding boxes, and labels.